How Technical Debt Affects Your Insurance Company's Value in an Acquisition

 Key Takeaway

-Send me your current technical debt assessment and I'll highlight the hidden valuation risks.
+Send me your current technical debt assessment and I will highlight the hidden valuation risks.

 3

-The 3 Hidden Technical Debt Traps That Slash Your Company's Acquisition Value
+Three Technical Debt Problems That Hurt Your Company's Value

 Key Takeaway

-Undocumented systems, reliance on retiring specialists, and security gaps in old frameworks are silent valuation destroyers.
+Poor documentation, reliance on retiring experts, and security gaps are the top three value destroyers.

 If that sounds familiar, I can audit your architecture and find the bottlenecks.